intel-analytics/BigDL-2.x/scripts/orca-submit-k8s/README.md

 The `orca-submit-k8s.sh` includes four phases.
 First, it would check whether nfs server is success or not.
-If it shows "".
 The next phase is use files in `deploy-nfs` to deploy persistent volume claim.
 Then, it would copy user data to nfs share data folder.
 After that, it would submit spark job.